synthesized-io/tdk-quest/README.md

 ## 1. Spin up test environment 0️⃣🧪

 So, your team is in the final stages of developing the new online marketplace.
 While the application is complete, its PostgreSQL database is currently devoid of data.
 This scarcity of data complicates acceptance and load testing and demonstrating the application to the customers and investors prior to production implementation.
-Therefore, you've been tasked with generating sufficient realistic data using [TDK generation mode](https://docs.synthesized.io/tdk/latest/user_guide/tutorial/generation).
+Therefore, you've been tasked with generating sufficient realistic data using [Synthesized TDK generation mode](https://docs.synthesized.io/tdk/latest/user_guide/tutorial/generation).

 Work has already begun, and your task is to enhance the current process and scenarios.